Skip to content

 • Google any companies, individuals, addresses, and phone numbers in the message.
 Look at more than the official company website; fake websites can be set up quickly.

 • Do not use “reply” to answer a suspicious email from a known entity.
-Instead, create a new email and use the address in your address book, not from the received message.
+Instead, create a new email and use the address in your address book, not the one in the received message.

 • Tell other people in your company about the phishing email you received.
 Knowledge is power!

-• What is the easiest way to check if an email represents phishing?
-Use another communication method such as the telephone or snail mail.
+• What is the easiest way to check if an email is phishing?
+Use another communication method, such as the telephone or snail mail.
 But do not use the address or telephone numbers in the email.
-Google the real company website or obtain the real phone number from online white pages or yellow pages.
+Google the real company website or obtain the actual phone number from the white or yellow pages online.
 Otherwise, you could be contacting the phishers!

 While phishing techniques are getting more sophisticated, there are lots of things users can do to avoid being phished.
-IT pros need to ensure their organization deploys a powerful spam filter that scans inbound and outbound email, provides RBL blocking and pattern filtering.
+Phishing attempts are often used to gain access to email, bank, or other accounts, or to sell the stolen information to other scammers.
+IT pros need to ensure their organization deploys a powerful spam filter that scans inbound and outbound email and provides RBL blocking and pattern filtering.
 Spam filters vary in effectiveness and are only part of the solution to preventing intentionally malicious attacks — especially phishing emails.

 Talk to our Team today